Dark humor: History

-United States
+Great Britain and the United States

 Among the first American writers who employed black comedy in their works were Nathanael West and Vladimir Nabokov.
 The concept of black humor first came to nationwide attention after the publication of a 1965 mass-market paperback titled Black Humor, edited by Bruce Jay Friedman.
 The paperback was one of the first American anthologies devoted to the concept of black humor as a literary genre.
 With the paperback, Friedman labeled as "black humorists" a variety of authors, such as J. P. Donleavy, Edward Albee, Joseph Heller, Thomas Pynchon, John Barth, Vladimir Nabokov, Bruce Jay Friedman himself, and Louis-Ferdinand Céline.

 Among the recent writers suggested as black humorists by journalists and literary critics are Roald Dahl, Kurt Vonnegut, Warren Zevon, Christopher Durang, Philip Roth, and Veikko Huovinen.
 Evelyn Waugh has been called "the first contemporary writer to produce the sustained black comic novel."
 The motive for applying the label black humorist to the writers cited above is that they have written novels, poems, stories, plays, and songs in which profound or horrific events were portrayed in a comic manner.
-Comedians like Lenny Bruce, who since the late 1950s have been labeled as using "sick comedy" by mainstream journalists, have also been labeled with "black comedy".
+Lenny Bruce, who since the late 1950s has been labeled as using "sick comedy" by mainstream journalists, has also been labeled with "black comedy".